South Africa court bars indicted Sudan leader from leaving

 President Omar al-Bashir, visiting South Africa for an African Union summit, stands accused in an ICC arrest warrant of war crimes and crimes against humanity over atrocities committed in the Darfur conflict.
 He was first indicted in 2009.

-A judge is expected on Monday to hear an application calling for Bashir’s arrest, though this appears unlikely as South Africa’s government has granted legal immunity to all African Union delegates.
+A judge is expected to hear an application on Monday calling for Bashir’s arrest, although this appears unlikely because South Africa’s government has granted legal immunity to all African Union delegates.

 South African President Jacob Zuma’s ruling African National Congress (ANC) responded furiously to Sunday’s court order, accusing the Hague-based ICC of seeking to impose selective Western justice by singling out Africans.